The Blazers: Origins and history

-Both Manuel Gonzales and Ruben Guaderrama were the original founding members of the Blazers and were the core of the group, as it was always tough to find band members that were dedicated.
+Both Manuel Gonzales and Ruben Guaderrama were the original founding members of the Blazers and were the core of the group.
 The two were lifelong friends from their early school days in (Theodore Roosevelt High School) in the City of Boyle Heights in East Los Angeles.
-Both Manuel and Ruben grew up on the rough streets of East Los Angeles and because of their mutual love of music that strengthens them they became influential musicians for those inspiring young musicians that grew up in the same conditions.
+Both Manuel and Ruben grew up on the rough streets of East Los Angeles and their mutual love of music gave them strength.They thus inspired young musicians who grew up in the same difficult conditions.
 The Blazers influenced many local bands like La Terra and helped create that unique soulful sound of Mexican American Rock n Roll also known as East Side Soul or Chicano Rock, as pioneered by famous groups like Los Lobos.
 Cesar of Los Lobos saw this talent and potential that The Blazers had and not only inspired them but produced their first two records: Short Fuse and East Side Soul.